storyfeet/bob_cards_elm/rules.md

 Revealing Tiles
 ---------------

 A key goal in Deck Goes West is to discover new land, ie reveal tiles.
-This is either done by the Reveal Action using Telescopes/Binoculars
+This is either done by moving or by the Reveal Action using Telescopes/Binoculars.

 To reveal a tile, flip it faces up.
 And in standard mode score victory points (2 if furthest west or 1 otherwise).

-If it has a Bandit Campfire, roll 'n' *Job Dice* where 'n' is the current *bandit risk* , and for every success, add a Bandit to the tile.
+If it has a Bandit Campfire, add a bandit to the tile.

-Once you have revealed the tile, add face down tiles to all empty spaces around it, Except
+Once you have revealed the tile, add face down tiles to all empty spaces around it, except those East of the start tile.
-* If the tile is North of the center row (Going West), not to the North.
-* If the tile is South of the center row, not to the South.

-** Note Adding these is important because bandits can step onto unrevealed tiles, but not empty spaces **
+** Note Adding these is important because bandits can appear and walk on these tiles **

 ## Cooperation Bonus